James’ Place

 How does your organisation contribute to preventing suicide and supporting those affected by it?

-James’ Place has two centres, one in Liverpool and one in London offering free, life-saving treatment to suicidal men over the age of 18.
+James’ Place has three centres in Liverpool, London and Newcastle offering free, life-saving therapy to suicidal men, and those identifying as male, over the age of 18.
 The men we treat are in a suicidal crisis largely driven by life events such as a relationship breakdown, financial problems or bereavement.
 We are unique because our treatment is proven to work, quick to access and delivered in a safe, friendly, non-clinical environment by trained, professional therapists.
-Our professional therapists get quickly to the heart of a man’s suicidal crisis, and help him solve it.
-We have treated over 1,500 suicidal men since the opening of our first centre in 2018, delivering over 7,500 therapy sessions.
+Our professional therapists get quickly to the heart of a man’s suicidal crisis and help him solve it.
+We have treated over 1,800 suicidal men since the opening of our first centre in 2018.

 Men can self-refer or be referred to us by a professional including those working in health and community services, or by a friend or family member.
-Visit our website for more information.
+Visit www.jamesplace.org.uk for more information.

 What are your current priorities?

-Over the next three years we aim to raise £10 million to enable us to open and run new centres in Newcastle, Birmingham and Bristol with the aim of treating up to 2,000 men a year once at full capacity.
-We know that our treatment works and our aim is that by 2026 half the male population in England will be within two hours of one our centres.
+Over the next few years we aim to open two new centres in England.
+With five centres open we could treat up to 2,000 men a year once at full capacity.
+We know that our treatment works and our aim is that, by the end of 2026, half the male population in England will be within two hours of one our centres.

 What challenges are you currently facing?